Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 SSH login attempts
 failed password attempts
 su authentication failures
-session open/close activity
-privilege-related PAM events
+session open and close activity privilege-related PAM events

 I selected continuous monitoring rather than one-time ingestion so that new events would be searchable as soon as they were written to the log.

 3. Custom Security Index Creation

-Instead of using a default index, I created a dedicated index named:
+Instead of using the default index, I created a dedicated index named:

 security